dheerajkallakuri/ImgstoPdf/README.md

-# ImgstoPdf: Converting set of images to pdf
+# ImgstoPdf: Converting a set of images to pdf

 `ImgstoPdf` is a Python application that provides a simple graphical interface for searching and downloading images from an open-source photo database using an API.
 After fetching the images based on a user-defined keyword, the application converts the images into a single PDF file.
 The GUI also includes a loading bar to display the progress of the image download.